 - Array: It’s a range but used in a formula.

-- Function: The operations that can be used to calculate values, manage data.
-Between the spreadsheet grid and the toolbar, there is a function/formula bar (with the “fx” symbol).
+- Function: The operations that you can use to calculate values, manage data.
+There is a function/formula bar between the spreadsheet grid and the toolbar.
+There is a function/formula bar (with the “fx” symbol).
 This space is used to type formulas, functions, text, etc.

 - Formula: To generate a result, we use formulas that combine functions, rows, cells, columns, and ranges.